MacauleyMorgan/Project-Three/README.md

 ## CSS

-The stylesheets were assessed using jigsaw to analyse CSS compliance with standard practises and returned the following.
+The stylesheets were assessed using jigsaw to analyze CSS compliance with standard practices and returned the following.

 ![CSS Validation](/cookbook/docs/testing/validators/css/styles-css.png "CSS Validation")

 ## JavaScript/jQuery

-The JavaScript/JQuery initialisation code was assessed using JSLint and returned the following.
+The JavaScript/JQuery initialization code was assessed using JSLint and returned the following.
 ![JS Validation](/cookbook/docs/testing/validators/js/initialiser-js.png "JS Validation")

 ## Python